GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Experimental Methodology

-In order to evaluate GateKeeper-GPU's performance and accuracy in the full workflow of a read mapping tool, we integrate GateKeeper-GPU into mrFAST~\cite{xin2013accelerating}.\af{ mrFAST inherently includes Adjacency Filter as a CPU pre-alignment filter and} GateKeeper~\cite{Alser2017} was also integrated into mrFAST for testing.
-Therefore, testing GateKeeper-GPU as a part of mrFAST enables us to have a brief comparison with the original work\af{ and Adjacency Filter}.
+We evaluate GateKeeper-GPU's performance and accuracy in the full workflow of a read mapping tool by integrating GateKeeper-GPU into mrFAST.
+GateKeeper was also integrated into mrFAST for testing.
+Therefore, testing GateKeeper-GPU as a part of mrFAST enables us to briefly compare it with the original work.

 We use the same datasets that GateKeeper~\cite{Alser2017} uses in whole genome comparison experiments: one real 100bp data set and one simulated 300bp data set~(i.e., sim\_set\_1).
 We add another simulated 150bp data set~(i.e., sim\_set\_2) analysis to GateKeeper-GPU's results.
-We collect \editedII{the} following metrics from alignment for evaluation: \editedII{the} number of mappings, number of mapped reads, \editedII{the} total number of candidate mappings, \editedII{the} total number candidate mappings that enter verification, time spent for verification, time spent for preprocessing before pre-alignment filtering, and total kernel time spent for running GateKeeper-GPU.
-We use \editedII{a} single GPU in all our experiments and provide results for encoding in both device and host design.
+We collect the following metrics from alignment for evaluation: the number of mappings, the number of mapped reads, the total number of candidate mappings, the total number of candidate mappings that enter verification, time spent for verification, time spent for preprocessing before pre-alignment filtering, and total kernel time spent for running GateKeeper-GPU.
+We use a single GPU in these experiments and provide results for encoding in both device and host design.